 Armistead served with Robert E. Lee’s Army of Northern Virginia at the Battle of Seven Pines (May 31 – June 1, 1862), the Seven Days Battles (June 25 – July 1, 1862), the Second Battle of Bull Run (August 28 – 30, 1862), the Battle of Antietam (September 17, 1862), and the Battle of Fredericksburg (December 11 – 15, 1862).

 Death at Gettysburg

-During the Battle of Gettysburg, Armistead was shot three times while leading his brigade during Pickett’s Charge on July 3, 1863.
+During the Battle of Gettysburg, Federal soldiers shot Armistead three times while leading his brigade during Pickett’s Charge on July 3, 1863.
 During the charge, Armistead’s brigade got further than any Confederate troops, reaching their objective before being driven back by a Union counterattack.
 Some historians refer to Armistead’s advance as the High Water Mark of the Confederacy.
 Although doctors did not believe Armistead’s Gettysburg wounds to be serious at first, he died in a Union field hospital two days later, on July 5, 1863.
-Armistead is buried in Old Saint Paul’s Cemetery, at Baltimore, Maryland.

 Armistead’s gravesite is in Old Saint Paul’s Cemetery, in Baltimore, Maryland.